The quick brown fox jumps over the lazy dog: History

 As the use of typewriters grew in the late 19th century, the phrase began appearing in typing lesson books as a practice sentence.
 Early examples include How to Become Expert in Typewriting: A Complete Instructor Designed Especially for the Remington Typewriter (1890), and Typewriting Instructor and Stenographer's Hand-book (1892).
 By the turn of the 20th century, the phrase had become widely known.
 In the January 10, 1903, issue of Pitman's Phonetic Journal, it is referred to as "the well known memorized typing line embracing all the letters of the alphabet".
 Robert Baden-Powell's book Scouting for Boys (1908) uses the phrase as a practice sentence for signaling.

 The first message sent on the Moscow–Washington hotline on August 30, 1963, was the test phrase "THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG'S BACK 1234567890".
-Later, during testing, the Russian translators sent a message asking their American counterparts, "What does it mean when your people say 'The quick brown fox jumped over the lazy dog'?"
+Later, Soviet diplomat Andrei Gromyko asked American Secretary of State Dean Rusk what the phrase meant.

 During the 20th century, technicians tested typewriters and teleprinters by typing the sentence.

 It is the sentence used in the annual Zaner-Bloser National Handwriting Competition, a cursive writing competition which has been held in the U.S. since 1991.